-Master Naturalists are dedicated to the conservation, preservation, and restoration of our natural resources, and promoting ecological education for all.
-Upon completing a comprehensive training program, Master Naturalist volunteers provide programs and projects that increase appreciation of our natural environment, promote the maintenance of and sustainable use of public open spaces, and protect and preserve native flora and fauna and their habitats.
+Texas Master Naturalists are dedicated to the conservation, preservation, and restoration of our natural resources, and promoting ecological education for all.
+Upon completing our comprehensive training program, Texas Master Naturalist volunteers provide programs and projects that increase appreciation of our natural environment, promote the maintenance of and sustainable use of public open spaces, and protect and preserve native flora and fauna and their habitats.

-After completing the basic training program, you must complete a minimum of 40 hours of volunteer service and 8 hours of advanced training during the first 12 months following your completion of the course.
+In addition to completing our basic training program, you must perform a minimum of 40 hours of volunteer service to the community and accrue 8 hours of advanced training.
 Advanced training enables Texas Master Naturalists to gain additional knowledge or develop a particular skill in order to assist with different volunteer projects.
 Advanced training activities in the past have involved hands-on instruction, field trips to local natural areas, and lectures with such topics as Texas bats, Texas insects, Texas aquatic environments, wild-scape development, and trail planning, among many others.

 About the 2023 Training Program: All classes will be held on Wednesday evenings from 6:00 – 9:00 PM beginning Feb.
 8, 2023.
 Our final class and graduation will be held in mid-May, 2023.
 Most classes will meet at the Heard Museum in McKinney, but others will be held via Zoom.
 (See tentative schedule.)

 - Class members are expected to complete 1-2 hours of homework before class each week.

 - In addition to the Wednesday evening classes, members will need to attend three field trips.

 - The Class Fee for the 2023 class is $185.* The fee covers your textbook, supplies, enrichment materials, and Annual Membership fee for 2023.

 *Full and partial scholarships are available.
 Applicants will be offered the opportunity to apply for a scholarship during the initial application process.